MaxF-dev/polite-eucalyptus/src/pages/index.md

       We are a small and personal residential company who caters to your building needs
     content: >
-      **Vast experiences in renovations , extensions ,New homes and minor dwellings**
+      **Vast experience in renovations , extensions , new homes and minor dwellings**
     actions:
       - type: action